autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/staking/staking.md

 ![NStaking-5](/img/doc-imgs/operators-staking/NStaking-5.png)

-6. Once you picked the operator to withdraw your stake from, click on **Actions** -> **Withdraw**.
+6. Once you have picked the operator to withdraw your stake from, click on **Actions** -> **Withdraw**.

 ![N-nominators-6](/img/doc-imgs/operators-staking/N-Nominators-6.png)

 7. You will get a pop-up requesting how much you want to withdraw.
 Use the slider to determine what percentage you want to withdraw or you can click the max button to withdraw your entire stake.

 ![N-nominators-7](/img/doc-imgs/operators-staking/N-Nominators-7.png)